neelkamath/neelkamath.com/README.md

 # Documentation

 - Name files using `snake_case`.
-- Limit lines to 120 characters.
+- Limit lines to 120 characters except where impractical (e.g., SVGs).
 - Only use [DEVICON](https://konpa.github.io/devicon/) for developer tool icons.
 For any other icon, only use [Font Awesome](https://fontawesome.com/).
 DEVICON has multiple icons for each tool.
 When using an icon from their site, only use the first one listed under `Font versions`.

 # License